 10 FACTS EMPLOYERS MUST KNOW BEFORE THEY LET AN EMPLOYEE OUT THE DOOR TO RUN AN ERRAND

 For any organization with employees on the roadway

-Over the years many companies have come to us after an employee was in an accident while picking up the mail from the Post Office, the constant damage to the vehicles was at the point of not worth repairing them any longer, loss of productive working hours of employee, etc. There have been many reasons, the most tragic being a death.
+Over the years many companies have come to us after an employee was in an accident while picking up the mail from the Post Office.
+The constant damage to the vehicles was at the point of not worth repairing them any longer, loss of productive working hours of employee, etc. Results of accidents vary, death being the worst.

 How does this affect your workplace?
 Are you gambling with employees by having them run company errands?
 The client’s new management sure is.
 Two if the drivers will be driving long distances on mountain roads every day.

 An ounce of prevention is worth a pound of cure.
 Ancient proverb

 So, 5 reasons to use a courier…

 1. Courier companies have insurance to cover accidents, and the resources to replace drivers when something does happen (illness, emergency and more).
 Drivers have safety classes and are carefully screened.

 2. Your company is protected from a variety of claims: from insurance fraud to wrongful death.